 This year, we here at Marstudio had a little fun with Internet memes.
-Our joke came in the from playing off a popular meme amongst graphic designers, aptly named “Graphic Design is My Passion.”
-If you haven’t seen the original yet, click this link.
+Our joke came from playing off a popular meme amongst graphic designers, aptly named “Graphic Design is My Passion.”
+If you haven’t seen the original yet, check it out here.

 The joke rests on the idea that we call ourselves graphic designers, but created an image using Clipart, Comic Sans font, and an irrelevant background.
 In the spirit of that sarcasm, we also created another meme, this time calling it an “informative graphic”

 To top it all off, we “recreated our logo” using the sentiment of the joke, ending up with this image:

 These jokes were popular amongst graphic designers, who not only understood the industry humor but were familiar with the memes to begin with.
 When creating an April Fool’s Day prank, there are two critical factors: 1) don’t take yourself too seriously and 2) remember the audience you’re playing to.
 In 2017, Amazon did this brilliantly with its Amazon “Petlexa” ad.
 The joke was based on the idea that people knew what their Amazon “Alexa” was, as the company parodied its own idea.
 “Petlexa” was a speaker for pets, allowing household animals to communicate with their Alexa just as humans do.
 This meant that the pets could order from Amazon, activate smart devices, and play the music of their choosing.
 They created a spoof video to accompany their post: